Learn to Wakeboard with These Proven Tips

 Universal Wakeboard Tower

 Monster Tower is the leader in the aftermarket, universal wakeboard tower business.
 Since our towers are universal, they will fit boats of any length, as long as the beam width is between 60” and 102”.
-Some towers may work better with other boats, but we have a handy Tower Comparison chart as a wakeboarding buying guide.
+Some towers may work better with other boats, so be sure to consult our wakeboard tower buying guide.

 Wakeboard towers can help riders learning to wakeboard accelerate their progress.
 Monster Towers have a high tow point which pulls beginners up so they quickly learn how to get up on the wakeboard.
 Muscle memory is essential for learning any new sport and repetition is the only way to accomplish this.
 Wakeboard towers are also beneficial for more advanced riders, since the higher tow point allows for more air time to work on jumps and other tricks.
 Higher tow points on towers keep the rope from getting caught in the wake, which will allow the rope to move more freely with you.
 Wakeboarding means you need to work with the boat, not against it, and wakeboard towers make this a much easier feat.